Isle of Wight Activities

 - Feel the sand between your toes and the gentle sea breeze on the superb sandy beaches such as Compton Bay on the south coast or in the resorts of Shanklin, Sandown or Ventnor.

-- Help the local economy and treat yourself to some local produce from the island’s farm shops such as Farmer Jacks in Arreton and Brownriggs in Godshill.
+- Help the local economy and treat yourself to some local produce from the island’s farm shops such as Harvey Browns in Arreton and the Isle of Wight Farmshop in Godshill.